"Revenge is a dish best served cold."

-And even after dumping this laundry list of shortcomings, 91 Days still remains a welcomed addition to its niche genre appeal, because when everything is said and done, the self-respect in which it carried itself made it far easier to forgive where it may have stumbled.
-We've had a fair share of mobster-inspired works before this, from the more character-centric ones like Gungrave and Gangsta, to the rule-of-cool beat-em-ups of Darker than Black and Baccano, but there's never been a more faithful rendition of the traditional mafioso story until now.
-Where those titles are riddled with supernatural occurrences that're dipped in the flourishings of the mobster lifestyle, 91 Days trades this in for a more grounded approach, containing characters that draw closer to real-world personalities than the more zany ones found in some of its contemporaries.
+And despite this list of shortcomings, 91 Days remains a welcomed addition to its niche genre appeal, because when everything is said and done, the self-respect in which it carried itself made it far easier to forgive where it may have stumbled.
+We've had a fair share of mobster-inspired works before this, from the more character-centric ones like Gungrave and Gangsta to the rule-of-cool beat-em-ups of Darker than Black and Baccano, but there's never been a more faithful rendition of the traditional mafioso story in anime up to this point.
+Where those titles are riddled with supernatural occurrences that are dipped in the flourishings of the mobster lifestyle, 91 Days trades this in for a more grounded approach, containing characters that draw closer to real-world personalities than the more zany ones found in some of its contemporaries.

 It may not have the energy of Baccano, the fully developed characters of Gungrave, the well-choreographed fights of Darker than Black, or Gangsta's—..., oh wait, Gangsta sucks.
 But what it does have is an appreciation for the classics that proceeded it and the commitment needed to see its vision through.

 No, it’s not a show that spans for 91 episodes, a Baccano’s second coming, or in fact anything like that at all.
 On paper, 91 Days is a revenge story, a show about a guy named Avilio Bruno (real name: Angelo Lagusa) who seeks vengeance against the Vanetti Family.
 Why?
 It’s because they ruined his life many years ago when he was a child.
 His family was murdered (or more precisely, double crossed) by the mafia.
 This all happened during the Prohibition Era and it’s hard to imagine at the time what Avilio was going through.
 Simply put, 91 Days strives to prove itself as